turnierplan-NET/turnierplan.NET/README.md

 To persist the **turnierplan.NET** application data, create a Docker volume mapping to the `/var/turnierplan` folder inside the container.

 > [!CAUTION]
-> This folder will store the JWT signing key!
+> This folder contains the JWT signing key for issued access/refresh tokens.

 ### Environment Variables